zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

-## Running Node
+## Running a Validator Node

-This document describes in details how to configure a validator node, and add it to the existing pool.
+This document describes in details how to configure a validator node, and add it to the existing network.

+The existing network can be either a custom one, or one of the persistent networks (such as a Test Net).
+Configuration of all persistent networks can be found in [Persistent Chains](../deployment/persistent_chains) where each subfolder represents a `<chain-id>`.

+If a new network needs to be initialized, please follow the [Running Genesis Node](running-genesis-node.md) instructions first.
+After this more validator nodes can be added by following the instructions from this doc.

 ### Hardware requirements